v2fly/geoip/README.md

 # GeoIP for V2Ray

-This project releases GeoIP files automatically every Thursday for routing purpose in Project V. It also provides a command line interface(CLI) tool for users to customize their own GeoIP files.
+This project releases GeoIP files monthly for routing purpose in Project V. It also provides a command line interface(CLI) tool for users to customize their own GeoIP files.

 ## Download links